lucaspecina/arc_agi-series/chapter_00-intro.md

 # Chapter 0: Introduction to ARC and Intelligence

+**Lucas Pecina**

+*AI Researcher and Head of AI at Y-TEC*

+*Nov 2024*

 ## Introduction to the Series

-Hello everyone, my name is **Lucas Pecina**, an AI researcher and the AI leader at the YTEC research group.
-I'm excited to launch a new series of YouTube videos where I'll document my journey in solving the **Abstraction and Reasoning Corpus for Artificial General Intelligence (ARC-AGI)**.
-In this series, I'll share my progress, research, and insights as I delve into ARC, analyze existing solutions and approaches, and conduct my own investigations.
+My name is Lucas Pecina, and I lead AI research at Y-TEC.
+This series of videos will document my research on solving the **ARC-AGI** challenge.
+I'll share my progress, research, and insights as I delve into ARC, analyze existing solutions and approaches, and conduct my own investigations.
 All my code and research will be open source.
-We'll also explore relevant papers and new proposals in the field.
+I'll also explore relevant papers and new proposals in the field.

 ---